gilbert-umuzi/MultiWOZ-SGD-benchmarks/data/README.md

 ### 2. `multichallenge.csv`

-This dataset includes benchmark scores from models evaluated on combined challenge suites such as ARC, MMLU, and BigBench-Hard, reported as a single scalar percentage score.
-It also includes estimates of training compute (in FLOP) for each model.
+This dataset includes selected benchmark scores from models evaluated on MultiChallenge reported as a single scalar percentage score from [SEAL](https://scale.com/leaderboard/multichallenge).
+It also includes estimates of training compute (in FLOP) for each model from [Epoch](https://epoch.ai/data/notable-ai-models).
+For similar models with the same or similar compute and different scores, the best performing model was selected (e.g. o3 medium was selected over o3 high).

 #### Data Fields